shparas/ts-object-to-model/README.md

 @field({
     sourceName: '_id',
     destinationType: Types.string,
+    transformer: (x) => x.toLowerCase(),
     validators: [(val) => val !== ""]
 })
 public id?: string = undefined;
 ```

 **Explanation:**
-The above code maps the \__id_ field from raw JSON or JS object into _id_ as a string type and as long as the \_id is not empty.
-If its empty, throws error and transformation wont take place.
+The above code maps the \__id_ field from raw JSON or JS object into _id_ as a lowercase string, as long as the \_id is not empty.
+If its empty, throws error and object transformation wont take place.

 ### _@optional_ Decorator